scipp/scipp/doc/design.md

 ### <a name="design-components-datasetview"></a>`class DatasetView`

 Due to the type-erasure we cannot simply treat `Dataset` as an array of structs, i.e., there is no equivalent to `API::MatrixWorkspace::getSpectrum(const size_t index)`.
-If only access to a single variable is required it can be access directly.
+If only access to a single variable is required it can be accessed directly.
-For cases that require join access to multiple variables we provide `class DatasetView`:
+For cases that require joint access to multiple variables we provide `class DatasetView`:
 - Effectively provides a "zip-iterator", with support for automatic on-the-fly broadcast or transposition of dimensions.
 - Nested view allows for accessing a histogram-like view.
 - Allows for joint iteration with bin-edge variables using a `Bin` wrapper, overcoming the old nuisance of having `length+1` bin edges.